 Even under the best care, ducks will occasionally get sick or injured, requiring medical care.

-If you learn how to ID and treat common duck medical problems, you can treat minor problems yourself.
-That’s why we created a duck health guide and recommended duck first aid supplies kit and another article about how to SAFELY give your ducks oral medication via pills or syringes.
+To help you get started, we created a duck health guide and recommended duck first aid supplies kit and ancillary articles such as how to SAFELY give your ducks oral medication via pills or syringes.